zopefoundation/grok/doc/tutorial.rst

 ``grok.name``.
 We can use it on both view classes (``grok.name('index')``) to explicitly explain to Grok what we want.

-You can now try to restart Zope and create both applications in the Grok Admin interface.
+You can now try to restart the server and create both applications in the Grok Admin interface.
 They should display the correct index pages when you look at them.

 We can see that the introduction of a second model has complicated our